jhagelback/mltlk/README.md

 Check the notebooks for examples of how to use the toolkit.

 ## Documentation
-The toolkit uses Google Docstrings for documention.
+The toolkit uses Google Docstrings for documentation.
 You can see documentation about a function by using help with the function name as parameter:

 <code>help(mltk.load_data)</code>